Thebe365/Shoe-inventory/README.md

 it in a readable format

 ### Items value
-Displays the total value of each shoe in the inventory by multiplying each shoe's price by it's quantity
+Displays the total value of each shoe in the inventory by multiplying each shoe's price by its quantity

 ### Display shoe on sale
 Displays a shoe with the highest quantity and displays it as being on sale